In last week’s post, Finding Peace in Bertinoro, I mentioned a recent trip to the Province of Forli/Cesena in the region of Emilia Romagna, Italy.

-It looks more like a small church, with a central nave outlined by tall white columns on each side, and flanked by stained glass windows.
+It looks more like a small church, with a central nave outlined by tall white columns on each side flanked by stained glass windows.
 The windows were specifically placed to provide good reading light.

-From the UNESCO World Heritage Memory of the World register, I found this description:
+I found this description on the UNESCO World Heritage Memory of the World Register:

 “Besides amassing the great works of medieval culture, Malatesta Novello collected the fruits of the classical Latin, Greek, Hebrew, and Arab traditions so that he could realize his project of a universal culture along humanist lines.
 The precious 343 codices are still in the place where they have lain for the past five centuries.”

 Now walk back to Piazza del Popolo and up a rather steep hill to visit La Rocca Malatestiana.

 Built around the 11th century near the remains of previous fortresses – it was the perfect place to see out over the valley and protect the town from invaders – or at least see them coming for miles.